apache/openwhisk/docs/compositions.md

 }
 ```

-We create the composition action:
+We create the action composition:

 ```
 wsk action create composition composition.js -a conductor true